 Ponderosa pine presents one of the best examples of the superb adaptation to wildfire that characterizes much of the genus Pinus.
 Studies in the Gila Wilderness area of Arizona and New Mexico have found that due to frequent summer lightning storms and the accumulation of pine needles on the forest floor, low intensity surface fires may travel through ponderosa stands with an average frequency of once every three years.
 These frequent burns discourage competitive species such as scrub oak and shade tolerant conifers.
 Adult ponderosa are unharmed by such fires due to their thick, fire resistant bark, while ponderosa seedlings also have an excellent chance of surviving these low-intensity burns.
 In the historical period, an enthusiastic program of fire suppression has virtually eliminated these small, frequent fires.
 As a consequence, shrubs and shade-tolerant conifers have invaded many ponderosa stands while thick accumulations of highly combustible fuels have built up on the forest floor.
 Now, when a fire does occur, it is likely to be extremely destructive, destroying vast stands of prime forest.
 Since the mid-1970s, some forest managers have attempted to reintroduce low intensity fire to this ecosystem, but their efforts are often thwarted both by a "Smokey the Bear" mentality ingrained in the public mind, and by the high cost of monitoring prescribed fire in an ecosystem that has accumulated high fuel loads.

 The same problem can also be viewed from a historical perspective.
 Early travelers in the West often commented on the vast, parklike stands of ponderosa pine that they encountered.
 There are tales of stands of giant trees separated by grassy swards, with no other understory vegetation.
 Many of these stands were so open and level that a carriage could easily be driven through them, and some writers report stands of this character so extensive that they took days to ride across.
-Such a stand is shown in the photograph at left, taken in the woods near Whitney, Oregon in about 1900.
+Such a stand is shown in the photograph at right, taken in the woods near Whitney, Oregon in about 1900.
 That forest was logged over long ago.
 It is still possible to see such a forest, but to do so you must go to Mexico, specifically to the Sierra San Pedro Martír in Baja California.
-Thot is a forest of Pinus lambertiana, Pinus jeffreyi, Pinus coulteri and Abies concolor var. lowiana, but the open character and giant trees are highly reminiscent of pioneer accounts of Pinus ponderosa forests of the West.
-Interestingly, very similar accounts describe early historical forests of Pinus palustris in the southeastern U.S., although the trees were not so massive as those seen in the photograph at left.
+That is a forest of Pinus lambertiana, Pinus jeffreyi, Pinus coulteri and Abies concolor var. lowiana, but the open character and giant trees are highly reminiscent of pioneer accounts of Pinus ponderosa forests of the West.
+Interestingly, very similar accounts describe early historical forests of Pinus palustris in the southeastern U.S., although the trees were not so massive as those seen in the photograph at right.
 In each of these forests, the giant trees and open understory were a legacy of frequent, low-intensity fire that excluded competitors, discouraged root rot fungi, and maintained an optimum growing environment for the dominant canopy tree species.

-The most commercially important western pine (Little 1980).
+This is the most commercially important western pine (Little 1980).
 Extensive harvest has eliminated vast acreages of old growth ponderosa.

 See the subspecies descriptions.